systemd

 Journal fields as filters

 The plugin presents a select list of fields as filters to the query, with counters for each of the possible values for the field.
-This list can used to quickly check which fields and values are available for the entire time-frame of the query.
+This list can be used to quickly check which fields and values are available for the entire time-frame of the query.

-Internally the plugin has:
+Internally, the plugin has:

 When "full data queries" is off, empty values are hidden and cannot be selected.
 This is due to a limitation of